-Paul Krugman's IP address hacked by child pornographers
+Nobel Laureate Paul Krugman slammed after falling for alleged cyber attack

 Trump’s economy proving top economists wrong: Steve Moore

-Since the U.S. economy has soared to among the strongest in history.
-U.S. unemployment is sitting at a 50 year low of 3.5 percent and the U.S. stock market set multiple fresh record highs during 2019 and the trend is continuing in 2020.
+Still, Krugman's bold prediction has fallen way short.
+The U.S. economy has soared to among the strongest in history with the national unemployment rate sitting at a 50 year low of 3.5 percent.

+Many American's have seen their wealth rise.
+The U.S. stock market set multiple fresh record highs during 2019 and the trend is continuing in 2020.
 The rising stock market has lifted the number of 401 (k) balances valued at over $1 million to record levels through the third quarter of last year, per Fidelity.

+And housing which has lagged the performance of the overall economy is expected to see a healthy rebound in 2020 based on metrics including low mortgage rates, builder confidence and stats on planned construction.

 FOX Business' inquires to Krugman and the New York Times were not immediately returned.